 History

-The Port Isabel Lighthouse has long been a dominant feature at the southern tip of the Texas Gulf Coast.
-Its heavy brick walls have stood against the elements for more than a century, and for most of that time, its light has been a familiar aid to seafarers.
+The PORT ISABEL has long been a dominant feature at the southern tip of the Texas Gulf Coast.
+Its heavy brick walls have withstood the elements for well more than a century, and its light has aided many a seafarer.

 Port Isabel Lighthouse